Philosophy

 5.)
 Parent Meetings

 We usually have 5 Parent Meetings throughout the year.
-They are usually Wednesday or Thursday evenings starting at 7:00.
+They are usually Wednesday evenings starting at 7:00.
 The Orientation Meeting is set in September before school starts.
 At the Fall Meeting the teachers will share the curriculum and our child-centered philosophy and practices.
 More information regarding our Winter and Spring Meetings will come during the school year.
 The Annual Meeting Is the last Parent Meeting where the school business is shared and the Parent Executive Board/Board of Directors for the following year is voted on.
+A highlight of the Annual Meeting is the much loved slide show of photos taken throughout the year.